 - Third-Party AI Tools: The policy on pasting proprietary code into public LLMs (e.g., ChatGPT).

-If you are struggling to create a competency matrix that covers these niche roles, Hightable.io offers templates that can be customized for high-tech environments, ensuring you don’t miss standard requirements while adding your specific needs.
+If you are struggling to create a competency matrix that covers these niche roles, Hightable.io offers templates that can be customised for high-tech environments, ensuring you don’t miss standard requirements while adding your specific needs.

 Step 4: The “Whistleblowing” Channel for Tech Debt